backstage/backstage/.changeset/rare-comics-tan.md

 '@backstage/backend-common': patch
 ---

-Added a Context class for the backend, that handles aborting, timeouts, api resolution etc
+Added a `Context` type for the backend, that can propagate an abort signal, a deadline, and contextual values through the call stack.
+The main entrypoint is the `Contexts` utility class that provides a root context creator and commonly used decorators.